As a security provider to MSPs, Datto needed a pentest partner that could support its goal of delivering world-class security to its customers.

-Initially, the main driver for Datto’s pentesting program was SOC 2 compliance.
+Datto’s initial driver for its pentesting program was SOC 2 compliance.
 The company previously worked with a handful of third-party vendors who delivered pentesting services.
-However, their approach to vulnerability reporting was challenging to integrate with Agile development workflows.
+However, their approach to vulnerability reporting was challenging to integrate with Datto’s Agile development workflows.

 Lacking a channel for real-time communication with pentesters, Datto ran into several problems.
 Most notably, the company’s engineers weren’t receiving vulnerability reports in a usable format.
 Not only were they unable to seek clarification where needed, there were also issues with feeding reports into established engineering sprints.
 Combined, these issues made it difficult to obtain full value from each pentest.

 Over time, Datto wanted to expand its program to support a more rigorous testing approach in line with its commitment to industry-leading cybersecurity.
 At this point, it became clear the traditional method wasn’t providing the high-quality, full-coverage testing Datto needed.
 Instead of having the same 2-3 pentesters working on the same assets year after year, Datto needed a more diverse pentesting approach.